cutaway-security/ICSPcapViz/README.md

 ![Identifying protocol layers using iPython and PyShark](./images/ipython_pyshark_protocol_layers.gif)

+# Scripts

+The scripts directory contains a number of Python script that use PyShark to process the PCAP and obtain useful information.

+* DNP3 - process DNP3 communications
+* Credentials - analyze traffic for credentials
+* Inventory - generate asset lists from host and communication data

 # TODO
 * Add display filter testing before implementation
 * Add hardware vendor information